jefftriplett/personal-goals/content-list/podcasts.md

 ## Favorites

-- Here's The Thing with Alec Baldwin
-- Savage Lovecast
+- 99% Invisible
-- StartUp Podcast
+- Blabbermouth
-- The Tinycast
+- Burnt Toast
-- This American Life

-## Everything Else

 - Fresh Air
+- Heavyweight
+- Here's The Thing with Alec Baldwin :star:
 - How To Do Everything
 - Invisibilia
 - Isometric
 - Mystery Show
 - Planet Money
-- Podcast.__init__ - Python and the people who make it great
+- Radiolab
 - Reply All
 - Roguelike Radio
+- Savage Lovecast :star:
 - Serial
+- StartUp Podcast :star:
 - Stuff You Should Know
 - Talking Machines
 - The Bugle
+- The Tinycast
+- This American Life :star:
 - Toolsday
 - WTF with Marc Maron Podcast